Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 Now we have the command set up we can press enter and wait for NanoPlot to finish.

 This will take a couple of minutes.
-You will know it is finished once your cursor has returned (i.e. you can type in the terminal again).
+You will know it is finished once your terminal **prompt** has returned (i.e. you can type in the terminal again).

 Once NanoPlot has finished we can have a look at the output.
 First we need to navigate into the `nano_qc` directory NanoPlot created, then list the files.